New Lodge Six shooting

 Three other men were shot dead on 4 February by what was believed to be Loyalist paramilitaries, taking the total death toll to nine on 3-4 February.
 The six men killed in the New Lodge area became known as "The New Lodge Six".

 There have been allegations over the years that collusion took place between the British security forces and paramilitaries at the time.
 Northern Ireland's Attorney General in 2018 urged an investigation into the deaths of the New Lodge Six.
-The Director of Public Prosecutions decided not to ask the PSNI to carry out an investigation, and relatives in 2020 launched a legal action in response.
+The Director of Public Prosecutions decided not to ask the PSNI to carry out an investigation; in response, relatives launched legal action in 2020.

 Background

 The Troubles broke out in August 1969 with severe rioting in Belfast and the British army was called in to restore order.
-Shortly afterwards, the new guerrilla movement the Provisional IRA waged a campaign against the British of shooting and bombing.
-Loyalist paramilitary groups such as the Ulster Volunteer Force and the (UDA) waged a campaign of killings against the Nationalist community in Northern Ireland and also bombed targets in the Republic of Ireland.
+Shortly afterwards, the Provisional IRA began to wage a campaign of shooting and bombing against the British presence.
+Loyalist paramilitary groups waged a campaign of killings against the Nationalist community in Northern Ireland and also bombed targets in the Republic of Ireland.
 The conflict was a bloody and bitter one with all sides carrying out massacres of civilians.
-The incidents included McGurk's Bar bombing, which killed 15 civilians, were carried out by the UVF, Bloody Sunday, in which the British army shot dead 14 Catholic civilians and Bloody Friday, which killed 9 people (2 British soldiers, a UDA member and 6 civilians) was carried out by the IRA.

-The New Lodge, on the edge of the city centre, with a history of Irish republicanism and surrounded by Loyalist areas, saw much violence during The Troubles.
-Most of the remaining Protestant population left under intimidation in the early 1970s, to be replaced by Catholics intimidated from Loyalist areas of Belfast.
-As a stronghold of the Third Battalion, the Provisional IRA Belfast Brigade, rioting and gun battles between the IRA and the British Army and loyalist paramilitaries were almost daily occurrences during the early 1970s and other periods of high political tension such as the 1981 Irish Hunger Strike, and occurred sporadically during the rest of that period.
-The area was vulnerable to attacks by Loyalist paramilitaries throughout The Troubles, particularly to drive-by shootings.
+The New Lodge area is less than a mile from the city centre.
+A stronghold of Irish republicanism, it has Loyalist areas close by and saw much violence during The Troubles.
+Most of the remaining Protestant population left under intimidation in the early 1970s, to be replaced by Catholics forced out of Loyalist areas of Belfast.
+Rioting and gun battles between the IRA's 3rd battalion and the British Army and loyalist paramilitaries were almost daily occurrences during the early 1970s and other periods of high political tension such as the 1981 Irish Hunger Strike.
+The area was vulnerable to attacks by Loyalist paramilitaries.